William Russell (bishop of Sodor): Bishop of the Isles

-On 23 February 1351 Bishop Russell allegedly held a provincial synod at Kirkmichael on the Isle of Man.
+On 23 February 1351 Bishop Russell held a provincial synod at Kirkmichael on the Isle of Man.
 A number of provincial statutes are attributed to this synod, including a requirement to teach the laity the apostolic creed in the Gaelic language.
 In 1362, Russell complained to Pope Urban V that his cathedral on Mann had been occupied as a fortress by the Lord of Mann, and petitioned the pope to order that de Monteacuto restore the cathedral to the control of the clergy; the same letter also complained that, because of wars [between the Scots and the English], there were not enough men literate [in Latin] to fill benefices, and so Russell requested permission to ordain eight illiterates to priesthood.
 On 7 December 1367 Pope Urban wrote to the bishop regarding the wish of William de Monteacuto, Earl of Salisbury and Lord of Mann, to found a Franciscan house on Mann.

 Russell was active in England during his episcopate.
 For instance, on 11 December 1351, the Archbishop of York, William Zouche, granted William commission to confer orders in the diocese of York, a commission that was renewed on 21 October 1353 by Zouche's successor John de Thoresby.
 Indeed, it was in England that Russell died.
 The Manx Chronicle reported his death as follows: He died on the 21st day of the month of April 1376, at Ramsheved, and was buried in the monastery of St. Mary of Furness.
 He was abbot of Rushen eighteen years, and bishop of the Sodor diocese twenty-six.
 Ramsheved is Ramshead, near Bolton-le-Sands in Westmorland, Lancashire; the "monastery of St Mary of Furness" refers to Furness Abbey in Cumbria; the date the Chronicle meant was 21 April 1374.